1587causalai/causal-sklearn/paper/content/introduction.md

 This powerful causal framework is not a one-trick pony.
 We demonstrate its versatility by successfully extending it to classification tasks, delivering similar gains in both performance and clarity.
 This paper makes the following principal contributions:

 1.  **A New Paradigm for Regression.** We redefine the objective of regression analysis.
-Instead of learning conditional expectations (`E[Y|X]`), we introduce a framework to learn the underlying individual causal mechanisms (`Y = f(U, ε)`), treating the residual not as noise to be minimized, but as a source of information to be decomposed.
+Instead of learning conditional expectations (`E[Y|X]`), we introduce a framework to learn the underlying individual causal mechanisms (`Y = f(U, ε)`), where individual differences are treated as meaningful causal information rather than statistical noise.

 2.  **Causal Discovery from Observational Data.** We introduce a novel methodology to discover and model latent causal factors (`U`) from standard, non-interventional datasets where no explicit "treatment" variable exists.
 This dramatically expands the scope and applicability of causal thinking to a vast range of conventional machine learning problems.